 1. Know what you get for your money.

-We understand.
 Paying money for software that’s going to tell you how much more money you have to pay for taxes can be an unpleasant experience.
-Prices can not only vary among products, but among the levels of products themselves (free, standard, premium, etc.).
+Prices vary among products and tiers (free, standard, premium).

 2. Online or desktop?